cgwire/kitsu/docs/faq-production-report/README.md

-# Production report and statistics
+# How to report...

-## How to have an overview of the production?
+## How to have an overview of the Sequence?

-### Sequence overview page

 The other way is to go to the **Sequence Stats** page.
 You can go there with the drop-down menu on top of a page.